tommyd450/trillian/README.md

-# Red Hat SecureSign Rekor
+# Red Hat SecureSign Trillian

 This repository holds the Red Hat fork of `google/trillian` with modifications needed only for Red Hat.